 Records from the period, when fascism was on the rise, suggest anti-semitism may have played a part in this conclusion.

 Whatever the truth, the pressure on Samuel was huge.
-A newspaper report pictures him passed out in shock.
+An old newspaper report pictures him passed out in shock.

 Five months later, Samuel killed himself.